mmalloul/OuijaTv/README.md

 Deployment to production is implemented in the gitlab ci-cd pipeline when changes are merged to main.

 TODO:
 - Version control
-- Move production branch to a deployment branch
+- Docker security on ports